 The goal of this post is to explain how to prepare for Software Engineering interviews.
-I will give an overview of the interview structure, dive deep into the 3 types of interview questions and provide resources for mock interviews.
+I will give an overview of the structure of the tech interviews, do a deep dive into the 3 types of interview questions, and provide resources for mock interviews.

 This is part of a mini-series of posts related to career development.
 The other related posts are: